PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retained or generated operators directly in established order.
 This keeps the source and result independent and leaves WHILE body/condition subgraphs intact, without cloning a root operator stream that would immediately be discarded.
+Static-WHILE, counter-bounded-WHILE, and recurrent-sequence entry points use copy-on-write preflight: a no-op returns the borrowed input, which is safe because the following channel-first normalizer creates its own deep copy before mutation.
+A proven expansion still clones before modifying any graph state.
 The exporter architecture gate detects attribute assignments through the AST, so alternate local names cannot silently reintroduce complete operator-list replacement.